woodward/vim-flashcards/vim/quickfix lists.md

-:cprev (or :cp)       ⮂  Previous global location :copen                ⮂  Open the global quickfix table :cdo                  ⮂  Do an action over every entry in the global list :cwin                 ⮂  See the last quickfix list :cclose               ⮂  Close the quickfix window
+:cprev (or :cp)       ⮂  Previous global location :copen                ⮂  Open the global quickfix table :cdo                  ⮂  Do an action over every entry in the global list :cwin (or :cwindow)   ⮂  See the last quickfix list :cclose               ⮂  Close the quickfix window

 :lnext       ⮂  Next location